SVT-40: AT-44

-An assault rifle based on a scaled-down SVT with 7.62x41mm chambering called the AT-44 was also put into development, it came with a bipod and pistol grip.
+An assault rifle based on a scaled-down SVT with 7.62×41mm chambering called the AT-44 was also put into development, it came with a bipod and pistol grip.
 It was competing with the AS-44 design.
 It failed to be accepted for similar reliability issues as the AVT.

+A silenced variation of the SVT-40 was also experimented with, though it too ended in failure.